UPPMAX/HPC-python/docs/jupyter.md

-# Run Jupyter on compute nodes
+# Running Jupyter on compute nodes